 Esbriet may cause serious side effects, including:

-- Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
-This Patient Information leaflet summarizes the most important information about Esbriet.
-If you would like more information, talk to your doctor.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Do not use Esbriet for a condition for which it was not prescribed.
+Do not give Esbriet to other people, even if they have the same symptoms that you have.
+It may harm them.
 You can ask your pharmacist or doctor for information about Esbriet that is written for health professionals.

 Active ingredient: pirfenidone